 Falling from trees and playground equipment is a childhood rite of passage.
-Arnicare Cream promotes the healing of these ouches and is suited for use on sensitive areas like the face.
-Also during the season of warm weather fashion, women who bruise easily will value this smooth cream that reduces bruise discolorations.
+Arnicare Cream promotes the healing of these ouches and is suited for use on delicate areas like the face.
+Also, during the season of warm weather fashion, women who bruise easily will value this smooth cream that reduces bruise discolorations.

 8. Sore muscles